kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/programmingLanguage.typ

 = Exercise

-In this lab, your task is to build a k-d tree in each of the three languages.
-A k-d tree is a space-partitioning data structure for organizing points in a k-dimensional space.
-It is a binary tree in which every node is a k-dimensional point.
-Every non-leaf node generates a splitting hyperplane that divides the space into two half-spaces.
+In this lab, your task is to write an insertion sort algorithm in each of the three languages.
+You will find the more specific instruction in the #link("https://github.com/KazeClasses/Programming_languages")[class repository]

-We will start with python, then move to Julia, and finally Rust.

-Task:
-1. Implement a k-d tree in Python

 = Conclusion